Home

 To aggravate matters further, some of the passenger boarding bridges were found to be damaged.

 It soon became inevitable that good old Don Muang Airport had to be revived to take some of the load off Suvarnabhumi, ease the congestion to facilitate repairs.
-Initially domestic flights with no international connections were to be relocated to Don Muang.

 On 6 February 2007, the Thai government decided in a cabinet meeting not only to relocate these domestic flights but some international flights as well.
 Repair work was suspended pending a full scale investigation.